bakageddy/attend/Notes.md

 # TODO:
-1. Add: batching
+~1.
+Add: batching~

+DEFER UI: ~5.
+Add: Batch Search and Update~
-2. Add: generating attendance report, maybe this is optional?
+DEFER: 2.
+Add: generating attendance report, maybe this is optional?
-3. Add: virtual grouping for specific teachers! (like defining your own class and then employ the batching method, on the same feature)
+DEFER: 3.
+Add: virtual grouping for specific teachers! (like defining your own class and then employ the batching method, on the same feature)

 4. Add: inset pagination for searching!
-5. Add: Batch Search and Update

 # BUGS:
 ## LIST